neithernut/dr.w.falls/doc/design/ServerClient.md

 ### Waiting control function

 During the waiting phase, we need to handle a timer for the countdown and collect readiness indications from players.
-We'll broadcast the roaster with the current overall scores and an indication of the player's readiness.
+We'll broadcast the roster with the current overall scores and an indication of the player's readiness.

 The round phase will require a bit of additional data which is described in the